vuestorefront/vue-storefront/docs/guide/installation/windows.md

 ```

 5. Copy `config/default.json` to `config/local.json`
-6. Images: because vue-storefront-api uses `imagemagick` and some nodejs cmdline bindings it can be dificult to run the image proxy on localhost/windows machine.
-Please point out the vue-storefront to image proxy provided by changing `config/local.json` images.baseUrl:
+6. Images: because `vue-storefront-api` uses `imagemagick` and some nodejs cmdline bindings it can be difficult to run the image proxy on localhost/windows machine.
+Please point out the `vue-storefront` to image proxy provided by changing `config/local.json` `images.baseUrl`:

 ```js
 export default {